 40-60% of peri-menopausal women report disrupted sleep during menopause with 1 in 3 saying sleep problems cause them distress and impact daily functioning.
 When we are sleep deprived, we lose cognitive capability and can experience decreased decision making and basic daily tasks can become difficult.
 We are more sensitive and our emotions are heightened, we can feel irritable and crave more sugary foods.
-If you suffer with insomnia or have regular disturbed sleep there is an increased risk of depression, type 2 diabetes, cardio vascular disease and cognitive decline.
+If you suffer with insomnia or have regular disturbed sleep there is an increased risk of depression, type 2 diabetes, cardio vascular disease and cognitive decline including dementia.

 So, what is going on?
 Why is this happening to women in midlife?

 When oestrogen declines it causes a decrease in the production of melatonin, the hormone produced in the brain that tells us its sleepy time.
 The production of melatonin is influenced by the time of day, naturally rising in the evening and falling in the morning.
 When this doesn’t happen, it can be very difficult to get to sleep and then we don’t want to wake up in the morning.

 The decline in oestrogen can make the bladder more sensitive which is why some women report needing to go to the toilet a lot during the night which can also be very disruptive to sleep.

 Many women today suffer with high cortisol levels due to busy stressful lives juggling a million different things and not nearly enough self care or down time.
 High cortisol massively impacts our ability to sleep well.
 Just because we have hit the pillow and laid down does not mean our brains and bodies are going to switch off and let us drift off into a wonderful peaceful sleep all night long.
 Cortisol and adrenaline can continue to pump out throughout the night suddenly waking us when we least expect it.